jakedowns/cards/README.md

 5. in a separate terminal run `nodemon server/server.mjs` (if nodemon is not found, `npm i -g nodemon`) // can also use `forever`
 6. visit `https://cards.site:3090` (or whatever hostname/port config you gave it)

+### Overview

+- an engine for designing and playing card games collaboratively
+- powered by THREE.js

+- server is node
+- 3d client is Vue + THREE.js
+- 2d client is Vue + css animations (potentially could use canvas, but native dom is a fun challenge)

+- future goals:
+  - testing porting to Flutter
+  - testing porting to React Native
+  - (maybe) test port to Unity / Unreal